Last Updated on September 13, 2022 by Wandering our World

 When it comes to tropical Indian Ocean paradises, you can’t get much better than Mauritius or the Seychelles.

 However due to their remote nature, visiting either is costly and the airplane journey long.
 So making the choice between Mauritius or Seychelles for your dream getaway is vitally important.

 However other than their remoteness, these islands are vastly different.
-Having spent time in both, we compare both islands below, showing you what to expect in each, and some of the best places to check out.
+Having spent time in both, we compare both islands below.
+We show you what to expect in each, and some of the best places to check out.